IvoSpasov/Telerik-Academy/README.md

-Telerik-Academy-2013-2014
+Telerik-Academy-Education
 =========================

-In this repository are all homeworks I've worked on during my full year education.
+In this repository are all homeworks I've worked on during my education.